 Straddling the borders of Brazil and Argentina is one of the world’s most spectacular set of waterfalls: Iguazu Falls.
 Its name derives from the indigenous words for ‘big water’.
 It is a UNESCO World Heritage Site and one of South America‘s natural seven wonders of the world.
-This is the best time to visit Iguazu Falls, including my recommended itinerary for 2 days, the Brazil vs the Argentina side and where to stay on each side of the border.
+This is my recommended itinerary for 2 days at the awe-inspiring Iguazu Falls from the Brazil side then crossing to Argentina – and where to stay on each side of the border.

 best time to visit iguazu falls